dotnet/runtimelab/docs/design/features/greenthreads.md

 ## Impact on the programming model
 The green threads prototype has several implications on public API surface area.

+The following APIs were added:

-Our approach has involved adding a minimal set of APIs directly related to green threads: a property to check whether you’re currently running on a green thread (Thread.IsGreenThread) and a method that queues work to run on a green thread and gives you back a Task to represent that work (Task.RunOnGreenThread).
+- `Thread.IsGreenThread` -- A property to check whether you’re currently running on a green thread.
+- `Task.RunOnGreenThread` -- A method that queues work to run on a green thread and gives you back a Task to represent that work.

 All other details are handled by the implementation.
 A critical detail then is how do synchronous APIs participate in being handled asynchronously under the covers.
 Any synchronous API that wants to be implemented in terms of a counterpart asynchronous API requires a small amount of stub code to be included.

 For example, the synchronous:

 ```
 public int Receive(byte[] buffer, int offset, int size, SocketFlags socketFlags)